dltHub

 The extract and load steps of an ETL pipeline have been taken care of with these steps.
 Here’s what the final structure looks like in BigQuery:

-questionnaire is a well structured dataset with a base table, and child tables.
+questionnaire is a well-structured dataset with a base table, and child tables.
 The survey__questions and survey_questions__options are normalized tables with, the individual questions and options of those questions, respectively, connected by a foreign key.
-The same structure is followed with the ..__respondents tables, with survey__respondents__responses as our fact table.
+The same structure is followed by the ..__respondents tables, with survey__respondents__responses as our fact table.

 2. Transformation with dbt